vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 ---

-Whether you are just starting out learning about web accessibility or you are an experienced developer well aware of accessibility I want to help push you forward in your accessibility journey, and show you some of the tools that I have been using for the past few years to find and fix accessibility issues.
+Whether you are just starting out learning about web accessibility or you are an experienced developer well aware of accessibility, I want to help.
+This post will show you some of the tools that I have been using for the past few years to find and fix accessibility issues.